StefiStefan/SSFM/README.md

 Regulations: After every path you have to include a backslash(eg: D:\replay isn't valid, D:\replay\ is valid)
-              files containing spaces, u can use the last '*'and the last word or instead spaces u can use the '?'
+              files containing spaces, u can use the '*' character and the last word or instead spaces u can use the '?'

 Music: Kurupt- C Walk, All music rights belong to their respective owners.
          Can be changed, regulation: .wav file, named as c_walk, or renamed in the source code.